Every business fantasizes about acquiring more customers every day and keeping them around for as long as possible.

 The relationship never ends once you convert your leads into customers.

-Nurturing your new customers in an ongoing activity for your business.
+Nurturing your new customers is an ongoing activity for your business.
 It increases customer loyalty level to your brand.

-Make sure to send your customers useful and relevant email content to make their experience better.
+Make sure to send your customers valuable and relevant email content to make their experience better.
 It increases your customer lifetime value at the same time.

-With the customers satisfied about their experience with your business, at this phase focus on getting insights.
+With the customers satisfied with their experience with your business, focus on getting insights at this phase.

 This could be in the form of customer feedback.

-It’s important to gather feedback to improve your product and services.
+It’s essential to gather feedback to improve your product and services.